Girl Meets Fire

 Instructions

 • At this point, the pork could be left to marinate for 30 minutes to 24 hours.
-After marinating, grill the kabobs until golden and golden.
+After marinating, grill the kabobs until golden brown.
+For juicy, fully cooked pork, I check the temperature with my Thermapen One, pork is perfect at 145°F.

 Nutrition